Scaling Vision-based End-to-End Driving with Multi-View Attention Learning: Related Work

-Our model, CIL++, is a direct successor of CILRS, aiming at bringing back the competitiveness of self-supervised EtE-AD.
-In particular, for training and testing CIL++, we use the multi-town setting available in the latest version of CARLA (0.9.13).
+Our model, CIL++, is a direct successor of CILRS, aiming at bringing back the competitiveness of vision-based pure EtE-AD.
+For training and testing CIL++, we use the multi-town setting available from CARLA 0.9.13.
 Moreover, as in recent works \cite{Hu:2022}, to collect training data (images and ego-vehicle signals), we use an expert \cite{Zhang:2021} with better driving performance than the CARLA's default one.
+Note that, in simulation, this expert plays the role of a human driver in the real world, who would drive to collect on-board data.
 In addition, we use a wider horizontal field of view (HFOV=$180^\circ$), in the range of human drivers.
 This kind of inductive bias is crucial to avoid injecting undesired causal confusion when training the model.
 For instance, while collecting driving episodes for training, the ego-vehicle may be stopped at a red traffic light because the expert driver has access to the privileged information of the environment.
-However, this red light may not even be captured by the onboard camera due to a narrow HFOV.
+However, this red light may not even be captured by the on-board camera due to a narrow HFOV.
 This was observed in CILRS which was using HFOV=$100^\circ$.
 In fact, using wide HFOVs has become a common practice to develop EtE-AD models ({\eg}, \cite{Zhang:2021,Chitta:2021,Prakash:2021,Shao:2022,Hu:2022}).
-As we would do in the real world to avoid image distortion, we use three forward-facing cameras with HFOV=$60^\circ$ each and without view overlapping.
-Finally, in order to jointly consider the image content from the three cameras (views), we propose a visual transformer \cite{Vaswani:2017} which acts as a mid-level attention mechanism for these views.
+As we would do in the real world to minimize image distortion, we use three forward-facing cameras with HFOV=$60^\circ$ each.
+Finally, in order to jointly consider the image content from the three cameras (views), we propose to use Transformer \cite{Vaswani:2017} which acts as a mid-level attention mechanism for these views.
 All these improvements over CILRS make CIL++ competitive.